Gnawgahyde

 Gnawgahyde is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series of the 1980s.
 He is affiliated with Cobra as the Dreadnoks' poacher and debuted in 1989.

 Profile

 Gnawgahyde is an aggressive hunter, who considers all animals to be lesser life-forms, suitable for skinning, eating, or stuffing.
 His pet warthog Clyde, is somehow an exception to this viewpoint.
 Gnawgahyde believes in living off the land, and regards the falseness of civilization as a sign of weakness.
 Therefore, he refuses to use deodorants or cosmetics of any kind, and will not eat processed food, or wear synthetic fibers.
 This is also due to the belief that such practices would warn the animal kingdom of his murderous presence.
-Gnawgahyde was chased out of Africa by his fellow poachers for cheating at cards, smelling bad, and being generally obnoxious.
-He was subsisting on his earnings as a freelance fur stealer, when he was recruited by the Dreadnoks at an all-night donut and grape soda shoppe.
+Gnawgahyde was chased out of Africa by his fellow poachers for various grievances including cheating at card games, having a bad odor, and his obnoxious personality.
+He was surviving on the money he earned from being a freelance fur thief, until the Dreadnoks met him at an all-night donut and grape soda shoppe and recruited him.